-Racial battle fatigue among many Black Americans is likely at its peak after months of required physical distancing, mounting and disproportionately higher COVID-19 deaths in their communities, and the recent killings of Breonna Taylor, Ahmaud Arbery, Dreasjon Reed, Elijah McClain, and George Floyd.
+Racial battle fatigue among many Black Americans is likely at its peak after a time of required physical distancing, mounting and disproportionately higher COVID-19 deaths in their communities, and the killings of Breonna Taylor, Ahmaud Arbery, Dreasjon Reed, Elijah McClain, and George Floyd.

-The combined impact of COVID-19 and racism is brewing what
+The combined impact of COVID-19 and racism has brewed what

 Emerging evidence further affirms that bearing witness to racially violent events online can produce trauma symptomatology among Black and Latinx adolescents.

 In fact, the American Psychological Association devoted a 2019 special issue to exploring the manifestations, mechanisms, and impacts of racial trauma, or the biopsychosocial symptoms and responses associated with acute and chronic exposure to race-based stress, injury, life-threatening events, or violence ending in death.